Back to blog

 This fits any studio that wants full review coverage without full-time headcount.
 It works especially well for:

-• Studios managing 2-5 games simultaneously.
+• Studios managing 2-5 games at once.

 The hybrid approach: when to combine methods